pakeke-constructor/umg-mod-monorepo/rgb_chess/w_planning/THING_IDEAS.md

 - Dagger, x2 damage to melee unit

 **Magic items**
-These are only usable by units with high enough `Sorcery`.
+These are only usable by units with high enough `power`.
 - Leaf staff, shields the strongest ally
-- Basic staff, deals damage equal to 100% Sorcery-Points
+- Basic staff, deals damage equal to 100% power
-- Splash staff, deals splash damage equal to 20% Sorcery-Points
+- Splash staff, deals splash damage equal to 20% power
 - Heal staff, heals the ally with the most missing health
 - Heal splash staff, splash heals allies
 - Moon staff, heals allies for 5% of their health